davidgonmar/uvlhub-egc/README.md

 This project was developed as part of a **university course** called **EGC** by the group **Jamon-Hub**, composed of **Jamon-Hub-1** and **Jamon-Hub-2**.
 We aim to enhance the original project by adding new features and to follow the CI/CD principles.

+### 🔧 **What does ours include?**

+This project is a clone of **UVLHub**, designed to replicate its main features.
+However, we didn’t stop there: we’ve added new functionalities and improvements that expand its capabilities, enhance the user experience, and offer fantastic new features.

+Our goal is to maintain the essence of the original project while taking it to the next level by implementing features that make it more versatile and up-to-date.

+**Jamon-Hub-1** includes the following functionalities:

+- **Fakenodo:** Implementation of a stub called "Fakenodo" that replaces the Zenodo API, allowing its functionality to be simulated without relying on an actual external service.
+Both teams will collaborate on Fakenodo.
+- **AI integration:** Integration of artificial intelligence into the application.
+Initially, OpenAI’s AI will be used.
+Users will be able to request information about UVL models via its API.
+- **Advanced search:** An advanced search feature that allows users to filter models based on specific criteria.
+- **Download all datasets:** An option that lets users download all available datasets in all formats with a single click.
+- **Rate datasets/models:** A function that enables users to rate datasets and models.
+- **Sign-up validation:** Email validation process to complete user registration.
+- **Multiple login:** An option for users to log in using their ORCID, GitHub, or Google accounts.

+**Jamon-Hub-2** will develop the following:

+- **Staging Area:** Implementation of a temporary space where users can store datasets before uploading them to Zenodo.
+- **Search Queries:** Development of advanced functionalities that allow users to make specific queries to filter and download models according to personalized criteria.
+- **Improve UI:** Redesign and optimization of the graphical user interface to enhance the user experience.
+The dataset display should resemble GitHub’s layout.
+- **Different versions of models:** Support for multiple model versions and their download in various formats.
+- **Remember my password:** Integration of a feature that allows users to save their passwords, making it easier to access the application without re-entering credentials.
+- **Register developer:** An option for users to register as developers.

 ### 🔗 **Original Project**

 - The original UVLHub project is available here: [UVLHub](https://www.uvlhub.io)